-Another one of the encryption algorithms we tested was AES, a symmetric-key encryption algorithm with key sizes of 128, 192, or 256 bits.
-In this study, we utilized AES with a key size of 128, as it is an industry standard since it provides security and performance for majority security problems (4, 13).
-AES was developed as a replacement for the aging Data Encryption Standard (DES) and was adopted by the U.S. National Institute of Standards and Technology (NIST) in 2001 as a federal government standard.
+Another one of the encryption algorithms we tested was AES, a symmetric-key encryption algorithm with key sizes of 128, 192, or 256 bits (4, 13).
 AES employs block cipher encryption, dividing plaintext into fixed-size blocks and applying multiple rounds of transformation to produce ciphertext (13).
-AES was selected by NIST based on its robustness, speed, and suitability for a wide range of applications.
-The selection of AES was made by the U.S. National Institute of Standards and Technology (NIST) as part of the process to replace the aging Data Encryption Standard (DES).
-Its versatile security levels can be showcased with its multiple key sizes (128, 192, and 256), providing different levels of security based on the different situations.
+It was selected by the U.S. National Institute of Standards and Technology (NIST) in 2001 as a federal government standard due to its robustness, speed, and suitability for a wide range of applications.
+AES was developed as a replacement for the aging Data Encryption Standard (DES), which had become insufficient for modern security needs.
+The selection process for AES was part of NIST's efforts to ensure a secure and efficient encryption standard for the future.Its versatile security levels can be showcased with its multiple key sizes (128, 192, and 256), providing different levels of security based on the different situations.
 The larger the key size becomes, the longer the encryption and decryption processes may take (4, 14).
 This is another reason why AES 128 was chosen for testing in this manuscript alongside the other algorithms (4, 14).
 AES can achieve encryption speeds of several gigabytes per second, hitting standard operational benchmark goals for modern encryption algorithms (4, 13, 14).
 With these characteristics in mind, the real-world applications range from basic TLS (Transport Layer Security)/SSL (Secure Sockets Layer) cryptographic internet security protocols for secure internet browsing, to storage protection, to secure messaging on social media (15-17).

-ChaCha20 is a symmetric encryption algorithm designed to provide high security and fast performance with a fixed key size of 256 bits.
+ChaCha20 is a symmetric encryption algorithm designed to provide high security and fast performance with support for a 128-bit or 256-bit key size.
 ChaCha20 is also a stream cipher, meaning it encrypts files by pushing every binary digit in the data through the algorithm via a cryptographic key (18).
 This characteristic is fundamentally different from two block ciphers introduced earlier (Blowfish and AES): block ciphers puts data into blocks and encrypt them as groups (19).
 ChaCha20 was created by Daniel J. Bernstein in 2008 as part of the eSTREAM project (2004-2008), an EU-funded initiative led by ECRYPT, aiming to create new stream ciphers as replacements for older algorithms.
 The project had a significant impact on cryptographic research and created multiple notable ciphers, one being ChaCha20 (a variation of another cipher created at the time, Salsa20) (18).
 ChaCha20 is known for its simplicity and ease of implementation while still offering strong security against various cryptographic attacks (4,18).
 The design of ChaCha20 aimed to achieve a balance between security, speed, and resistance to side-channel attacks (attacks that exploit physical information leaked during the execution of cryptographic algorithms rather than attacking the algorithms themselves) (19).
 ChaCha20 is widely used in various applications, including secure communication protocols, disk encryption, and digital signature schemes (20,21).